borisd13/CarND-Capstone/README.md

 ## Implementation on a real car

-The code has been submitted for running on Carla (Udacity's self-driving car)!
+The code has already run twice on Carla (Udacity's self-driving car) and successfully followed its path!

+While it met the specifications, the ride could be smoother by using a feed forward PID once the calibration is possible after measurements of Carla's response to commands.

+TODO: add video

 Results coming soon!!!